MSmith464/Unishare/README.md

 UniShare uses the Selenium library for Python.
 Selenium makes it very easy to access and interact with HTML and CSS elements.
 All usernames, passwords, and patient test data are imported from a private file.

+**How to Install**

+You will need to download the Selenium package for python which can be found here: https://pypi.org/project/selenium/ or if you have pip, simply use:  *pip install selenium*.
+You will also need the urllib package to make http requests for the images.

+Alternitavely you can download the requirements.txt and use:  *pip install -r requirements.txt*

+You will need to install a webdriver (this program uses a google Chrome Driver).
+Information about Selenium and installing webdrivers can be found here:  https://selenium-python.readthedocs.io/api.html